mendheakshay/Brandishop/README.md

-You can see the website on below link:- https://mendheakshay.github.io/Brandishop/#/
+You can see the website on this link:- https://mendheakshay.github.io/Brandishop/#/